 Want to make a small kitchen feel bigger?
 You've obviously come to the right place.
 We get that making a kitchen functional as well as beautiful can often be a challenge, particularly when square footage is in short supply, so we've put together some simple tips that will help you make the most of even the smallest of kitchen spaces...

-If you are designing a small kitchen from scratch, make sure you go and check out our guide too for loads more practical advice and inspiration.
+If you are looking for more kitchen ideas, make sure you go and check out guide for more practical advice and inspiration.

 1. Draw the eye to the ceiling to make a small kitchen feel bigger